 Music snobs come in many forms.
 Don’t be one.
-That should be all you’d need to say but unfortunately it isn’t.
+That should be all you’d need to say but unfortunately, it isn’t.
 It comes in far too many forms.
 The fact that we need a group for women only speaks volumes about the state of snobbery/sexism.
 But that’s a topic unto itself, and one I’m not qualified to tackle.
-From genre snobs, to equipment snobs, to format snobs, it’s just not fun to experience.
+From genre snobs to equipment snobs, to format snobs, it’s just not fun to experience.
 If you see it happening in a forum, call it out in a reasonable manner and or notify an admin, please.

-Format is only important to you.
+The format is only important to you.
 Some folks only care about vinyl.
 I know a YouTube live streamer who said, and I quote: “If it’s not on vinyl, I don’t care about it.”
 That is especially sad to me as so much wonderful music doesn’t exist on vinyl.
 As a music lover and musician, I don’t personally exclude any format, and even have multiple copies of some albums on different formats simply due to availability.
 Vinyl presents a different experience than a CD or cassette, but it’s not better or worse sounding.
 That’s just your opinion, not fact.
 Enjoy your format(s) of choice, but don’t feel the need to tell others how to enjoy their musical experiences.

-By far the worst (in my opinion) are the genre snobs.
+By far the worst (in my opinion) is the genre snobs.
 Metal, Punk, Hip-Hop, Jazz or whatever you’re into has many subgenres.
 The one you like does not make you, or the bands you lump into it, superior to the ones you don’t.
-I’ll admit to having been guilty of all these snobbery crimes as a younger man, and even as recently as last year when I was told by a mod in a Metal group that my post wasn’t welcome, when I questioned a flood of posts I didn’t feel were Metal, which annoyed me.
-I felt the group wasn’t living up to it’s advertised name but probably should have just left quietly.
+I’ll admit to having been guilty of all these snobbery crimes as a younger man, and even as recently as last year when I was told by a mod in a Metal group that my post wasn’t welcome when I questioned a flood of posts I didn’t feel were Metal, which annoyed me.
+I felt the group wasn’t living up to its advertised name but probably should have just left quietly.

-Nobody’s perfect and none of this matters much if you don’t have an open mind, but at the very least, if you read this, hopefully you’ll be mindful of being part of the solution and not the problem.
-The world would be a better place in general if everyone just stopped for a second and considered the potential negative reactions and simply came down off their high horses.
+Nobody’s perfect and none of this matters much if you don’t have an open mind, but at the very least, if you read this, hopefully, you’ll be mindful of being part of the solution and not the problem.
+The world would be a better place in general if everyone just stopped for a second and considered the potentially negative reactions and simply came down off their high horses.

 Dig this series?
 Check out the full archives of Rapid Musical Perspectives with P.S.
 Idiot, by Andrew Earle, here: https://vinylwritermusic.com/rapid-musical-perspectives-archives/